 Because grass-fed, grass-finished beef is so much leaner than ordinary mass-produced commercial beef in grocery stores, it tends to cook up drier and a bit tough if you don’t take special precautions to compensate for that.
-The 5# chunk of brisket you see in the pic above was cooked slow, surrounded by a little water and covered with foil for part of the cooking time and then cooked open for the remaining time.
+The 5# chunk of brisket you see in the pic above was cooked slow, surrounded by a little water and covered with foil during cooking except the last hour.
 It came out tender and VERY flavorful.
 Healthy goodness!
 I usually put a bit of rub on mine.
 This is suitable for all phases of Atkins and for Paleo-Primal diners as well.
 I served mine with a broccoli souffle and a tomato/cucumber salad.

 ½ tsp. coarse ground black pepper

 ¼ tsp. minced dehydrated garlic